-In the 1920’s and before, In Melbourne traditionally Chinese New year was marked by worship at the See Yup Temple.
-After the 1930’s the Chinese Community in Melbourne declined and the celebrations were subdued.
+Before the 1920’s, traditionally Chinese New year was marked by worship at the See Yup Temple.
+After the 1930’s the celebrations were subdued.
 From the 1980’s the Government started promoting the celebration of Chinese New year.
 In 1984 the Melbourne Chinese New Year Festival Committee arranged public celebrations in the Little Bourke and Russel Streets.

 From the 1990’s Melbournians of varied back grounds flocked to watch and participate in city and suburban festivities.
 Activities organized through the Federation of Chinese associations received Government and business support.
 Chinese New year became a key event listed in Victoria’s international and tourist Calendar.

 The Chinese first arrived in Melbourne in significant numbers during the Gold rush of the 1850’s .
 They were predominantly Cantonese speaking male villagers mostly from Guangdong Province.
 On those days, the Chinese were just 3%of Victoria’s population.
 As gold mining declined, Chinese started settling in Melbourne leaving the mining towns.
 After the 1880’s the Government policies were more or less directed against the Chinese Community.
 Due to this the Chinese population in Melbourne shrunk.
 From a population of 12128 Chinese in 1880’s, by 1947 there were only 1261 Chinese in Victoria.

 After the decline in Mining activities, many metropolitan Chinese workers became market gardeners in suburbs like Brighton, Camberwell, Coburg and Hawthorn.
 During 1902 – 21 the Chinese were the major vegetable cultivators and distributors in Melbourne.